 Described by one student as "a resume come to life," the portfolio is comprised of a one-inch thick binder containing research projects, letters of recommendation, internship reports, detailed descriptions of previous employment, and any visual samples of skills and experience.
 Engineers, for example, might include design work in their portfolios, whereas English students might present research essays and writing samples.

-In addition to highlighting an individual's work or academic history, the portfolio itself showcases transferrable skills such as organization, computer graphics, and word processing.
+In addition to highlighting an individual's work or academic history, the portfolio itself showcases transferable skills such as organization, computer graphics, and word processing.
 An interviewee may even find an opportunity to give a brief presentation based on the portfolio, allowing the prospective employer to better judge communication skills.

 "The portfolio helps reduce the uncertainty associated with hiring an individual," Stewart says, "and employers find this risk reduction appealing."